-Servicing rights release premiums represent revenues earned when the risks and rewards of ownership of servicing rights are transferred to third parties.
+Servicing rights release premiums represent one-time fee revenues earned for transferring the risk and rewards of ownership of servicing rights to third parties.

 Retail origination fees are principally revenues earned from loan originations and recorded in the statement of operations in other service revenue.
 Direct loan origination costs and expenses associated with the loans are charged to expenses when the loans are sold.
 Interest income is interest earned on originated loans prior to the sale of the asset.